Patriots owner Kraft cleared of massage parlor sex charge

 The Florida 4th District Court of Appeal found last month that Jupiter police violated the rights of Kraft and the other customers when they secretly installed video cameras inside massage rooms at the spa in early 2019.
 The court then blocked use of the video footage at trial.

 The recordings, which have not been made public, are the only known evidence the men paid for sex.
-Of the other 21 men charged, 14 cases were dropped Thursday and three were dropped earlier, court records show.
-Two men went through a diversion program, paying more than $5,000 in costs.
-One pleaded guilty last year and paid $323 in court costs.
+It could not be immediately determined if the charges against the other men have also been dropped, but that is likely.

-Prosecutors decided this week not to appeal the 4th District decision to the Florida Supreme Court, saying a loss there could have “broader, negative implications” on future law enforcement investigations beyond the Kraft case.
+Prosecutors decided this week not to appeal that decision to the Florida Supreme Court, saying a loss there could have ”broader, negative implications” on future law enforcement investigations beyond the Kraft case.

 Kraft’s attorneys have already filed a motion asking that the recordings be destroyed so they could never be released to the public.
 They said Kraft might be willing to pay the state’s costs if anyone challenges a destruction order.